GenesisForge/EduFocus-Pro/docs/developer/TRANSLATION_GUIDE.md

 ### Translation Questions
 Q: Some English phrases don't translate well.
 What should I do?
 A: Translate the meaning/intent rather than word-for-word.
-When in doubt, ask us—we can adjust the original English if needed.
+When in doubt, ask us - we can adjust the original English if needed.

 Q: Should I translate "Pomodoro"?
 A: "Pomodoro Technique" is internationally recognized, so keeping "Pomodoro" is fine.
 You can add explanation in tooltips.